Shaun Marsh: Domestic career

 Marsh batting for WA against Victoria in the 2009–10 KFC Twenty20 Big Bash.

 Marsh batting for WA in the 2007–08 KFC Twenty20 Big Bash final.

 In October 2002, Marsh was named to play for Western Australia against the touring English XI in a two-day practice match (not classified as first-class) prior to the 2002–03 Ashes.
 Marsh top scored in the match as he made 92 runs against an English bowling attack consisting of Matthew Hoggard, Stephen Harmison, Andy Caddick and Ashley Giles.
 He was not selected for the three-day match held soon after, but was selected to make his List A debut for the Warriors in an ING Cup match against South Australian Redbacks in November 2002.
-He went on to play nine ING Cup games and three Pura Cup during the 2002–03 season and he made his maiden first-class hundred against a NSW side featuring Steve and Mark Waugh in 2003.
+He went on to play nine ING Cup games and three Pura Cup during the 2002–03 season and he made his maiden first-class hundred against a NSW team featuring Steve and Mark Waugh in 2003.

 Over the next few years, he cemented his position in the Warriors middle order, averaging over 35 in first class cricket in 2004–05 and 2005–06.
-He was named in the Australia-A side for a mid-year tournament in Cairns in July 2006.
+He was named in the Australia-A team for a mid-year tournament in Cairns in July 2006.
 After a relatively poor 2006–07 season, he returned to top form in 2007–08 in all forms of the game.
 In first-class cricket, he made his highest career score of 166 not out (as part of a 268 run 4th-wicket partnership with Luke Pomersbach and averaged over 60 runs per completed innings.
 In the 2007–08 Ford Ranger Cup 50-over competition, Marsh made his debut century and was the Warriors' top run scorer.
 In Twenty20 cricket, he was the competition's leading run scorer with the highest average and the highest individual score.